gmrandazzo/DynMetId/README.md

 License
 ============

-MySQLDynMetId is distributed under GPLv3 license, this means that:
+DynMetId is distributed under GPLv3 license, this means that:

 - you can use this library where you want doing what you want.
 - you can modify this library and commit changes.